grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 My goal here is to show how something that looks complicated can be broken down into simple pieces.
 If I've done my job right, it should feel like you've *discovered* how to make the game.

-First I'll walk you through how the algorithm behind the game works, then we'll write it out line by line.
+First we'll explore how the algorithm behind the game works, then we'll write it out line by line.
 I tried to make this as accessible as possible but a healthy understanding of programming as well as Rust and trigonometry will help.

 Here's a quick preview of what we'll be making: